SharathRajMohan/protoportfolio/src/pages/about.md

 * Apache Airflow
 * Google Cloud

 Outside of work, I'm interested in exploring and experiencing the world.
-I also play a soccer.
+I also play soccer.
 And enjoy gardening.

 ![Fern in Hand](/src/assets/img/fern-forest.jpeg "Fern in Hand")